Take the #MobileOnly Challenge

 Sample Social Media Posts

-- Mobile service on a smartphone is not the same as a home internet connection.
+- Mobile service on a smartphone is not an adequate replacement for a home internet connection.
 I’m spending one day using #MobileOnly to tell the @FCC that all Americans deserve better.

 Custom Email Out-of-Office Message

 Hello, and thank you for your message.
 Please note that my response may be delayed, as today I am accessing the internet only on my phone as part of the #MobileOnly Challenge.
-This challenge protests the Federal Communications Commission’s proposal to lower broadband standards so that mobile service on someone’s smartphone is seen as an adequate replacement for a home connection.
+This challenge protests the notion that mobile service on someone’s smartphone could be an adequate replacement for a fixed home internet connection.
 Learn more at MobileOnlyChallenge.com, and tell the FCC that Americans deserve better with the hashtag #MobileOnly.